Google Ads Strategy for Profitable SME Growth

 Monitor performance holistically: Look at total account performance, not individual campaigns

-This approach fits perfectly with modern advertising strategies within the marketing funnel.
+This approach aligns perfectly with modern advertising strategies within the marketing funnel.

 First-party data: the new gold standard